elonwalt/journeymap-docs/about/licensing.rst

 * Re-host, redistribute or bundle the mod in any way, including as part of a larger distribution such as a modpack.
-This includes Technic modpacks that bundle all of the mods into a single zip file.
+This includes Technic modpacks, which bundle all of the mods into a single zip file.

   If you're unhappy with the way Technic handles this, please feel